 The Master of Science in Civil Engineering has both thesis and non-thesis options.
 Students interested in pursuing a doctoral degree in civil engineering may select engineering as a discipline when applying for admission into the Interdisciplinary Ph.D. program.

 The civil engineering program has a rich history in Kansas City.
 The University of Kansas City offered a General Engineering degree in the 1950's.
 The master’s program in civil engineering was started in 1964 and later the undergraduate program was added in the early 1970s.
 Since 1977, the undergraduate program in civil engineering has been independently accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org/.
-The program became a part of the School of Computing and Engineering (SCE) in January 2001 and is housed in Flarsheim Hall.
+The program became a part of the School of Computing & Engineering in January 2001 and joined the School of Science and Engineering in July 2022.

 Minimum Grade Requirement

-A grade of "C" (2.0) or better must be earned in all major course required in the civil or mechanical engineering degree programs.
+A grade of "C" (2.0) or better must be earned in all major course required in the civil engineering degree programs.

 A student cannot take a course for audit and later expect to take the same course for credit in the degree program.
 For that reason, students must not audit any courses required in their program, unless credit has already been established.
 To audit an elective course, written consent from both the student’s advisor and the instructor of the course is required.
 After the first week of classes, a student cannot change from credit to audit or audit to credit.

 To receive an exception from stated departmental guidelines or curriculum, the student must file a petition with the academic advisor.
 For transfer credit taken at another institution that is not articulated, a student may need to submit a petition to receive transfer credit.
-If the petition is denied by the CME Academic Appeals Committee, the student may appeal the decision to the Dean of the School of Computing & Engineering.
-Academic
+If the petition is denied by the Civil Engineering Degree Program Committee, the student may appeal the decision to the Dean of the School of Science & Engineering.

 The University tries to assure that students progress satisfactorily toward their goals and receive clear warning when they do not.
 To this end, engineering adheres to a clear policy, but provides for exceptions in unusual cases.
 The interest of the student is paramount.